BeloveO/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2-strncpy.c- copies the content of a string into another 3-strcmp.c- compares two strings
-4-rev_array.c- reverses the content of an array
+4-rev_array.c- reverses the content of an array 5-string_toupper.c- converts lowercase letters in a string to uppercase